Welcome to the restfb documentation.

 Now we have to call the polling call in a loop and can receive the same exceptions as in earlier versions.
 One change is important: there is no

-FacebookDeviceTokenDeclinedException because this information is not send to the application.
-This is a important change, because you have to handle this in your application.
+FacebookDeviceTokenDeclinedException because this information is not sent to the application.
+This is an important change, because you have to handle this in your application.
 You can run into the code expired exception or you let the user close a dialog or something and stop the polling in respect to the user action.